NJ: Shut Down the Puppy Mill Pipeline!

 It's time to end the Garden State’s participation in the horrific puppy mill pipeline.
-New Jersey lawmakers are considering a bill that would stop the sale of dogs, cats and rabbits in the state’s pet stores, which continue to profit from cruelty.
+New Jersey lawmakers considered a bill that would stop the sale of dogs, cats and rabbits in the state’s pet stores, which continue to profit from cruelty.

 New Jersey pet stores advertise that their puppies are “top quality” and come from “responsible breeders,” exploiting animals and deceiving consumers.
 The sad reality is that puppies are trucked in from cruel out-of-state commercial breeding facilities, also known as puppy mills, where animals are confined to filthy, crowded cages.
 Commercial breeders treat dogs like products; their only goal is to produce the highest number of puppies at the lowest possible cost.
 As a result, animals are often sick, injured or malnourished and can suffer from genetic issues because of poor breeding practices.